Doing Business with the First Responder Network Authority

 Collaborating with the FirstNet Authority

 The First Responder Network Authority (FirstNet Authority) collaborates with organizations to further its mission and better understand the latest technologies, products, and trends related to public safety communications.
-To collaborate with the FirstNet Authority please fill out a brief form.
+To collaborate with the FirstNet Authority please fill out a brief form and submit it to firstname.lastname@example.org.

 The FirstNet Authority will use the answers included in this form to make its determination as to whether a meeting to further discuss collaboration will take place.
 The FirstNet Authority reserves the right to refuse any collaboration request submitted.
 While the FirstNet Authority will make every effort to review the possibility of collaboration with all interested organizations, due to resource constraints, that may not be feasible.